Moshati1315/Births/README.md

 High Female Population & Moderate Rates: California and Texas have large circles (indicating high female populations) and are positioned in the middle ground for fertility and birth rates.
 Average Female Population & Varied Rates: States like Illinois, Colorado, and Louisiana have medium-sized circles and are spread across the scatterplot, indicating varied fertility and birth rates for states with similar female population sizes.

 Big Observation: Higher female population does not mean higher fertility and birth rates.
-For example, Utah has the highest fertility rate and birth rates despite having a female population way lower than most major states such as Texas
+For example, Utah has the highest birth rates despite having a female population way lower than most major states such as Texas

 The second scatterplot: